The Home of Harrison

 The clocks are all ticking, but no one seems to have the

 time.
 Isn't that so true of so many who put off

 the research of their family until it is too late?
 Questions about family

 history don't get asked while those who lived it are still living.

-What may be piece of junk to some, isn't realized as a family heirloom until
+What may be piece of junk to some isn't realized to be a family heirloom until

 after it gets thrown away.

 if you begin now, especially with the virtual explosion in the interest in all